 But over time, you may notice that your treatments don’t last quite as long.
 A visit that used to keep your forehead wrinkle-free for 3 months is now lasting only 2 or so.
-What happened?

 The short answer is: nothing happened.
 Your body is doing exactly what it’s supposed to!

 It is natural for Botox to taper off in its effectiveness, because the neuromodulators used for the treatment are temporary—and that’s a good thing.
 You wouldn’t want to be injecting your facial muscles with something that relaxes them permanently!

 So, instead, Botox is designed to be administered at doses that are safe – AKA not permanent – but still last as long as possible.
 That range can be anywhere from 2 to 4 months, if injected with appropriate dosage.
 Remember that dosage equals longevity.

 Start with the dose recommended by your provider, then assess how your unique muscles respond to Botox.
 Everyone has different muscle masses and will metabolize the drug at different rates, so sometimes at your next treatment the dose can be increased.
 Also, wait at least two weeks to see whether you’d like to touch up your initial treatment—it takes a full 14 days for the product to settle.

 Remember that everybody is different!
 The average dosage of 64 units for forehead, 11’s, and crows feet and average longevity of 3 months are just that: averages!
 Some people will need fewer or more units, and some people will experience shorter or longer treatment effects.